vmware-archive/clarity/_documentation/grid.md

 {: .component-summary }
 #### A grid provides a structure of rows and columns for aligning content.
 Grids are useful because they help create a familiar and easily navigable structure for content.

 Clarity uses the [Bootstrap 4 Flex Grid](http://v4-alpha.getbootstrap.com/layout/grid/).
-This is a 12-column, responsive grid, per the Bootstrap documentation shown here:
+This is a 12-column, responsive grid, per the Bootstrap documentation shown in the following table:

 <div class="row">
     <div class="col-xs-12">